bevvee/ColorPickerExtension/README.md

 **Eyedropper Tool**: Quickly identify and select colors from any element on a webpage using the built-in eyedropper tool.

-**Color Formats**: Copy colors in various formats, including Hexadecimal, RGB, and HSL, to seamlessly integrate with your coding preferences.
+**Color Formats**: Copy colors in various formats, including Hexadecimal to seamlessly integrate with your coding preferences.

-**Color History**: Keep track of recently selected colors for easy reference and reuse.

-**Customization Options**: Personalize the extension to match your preferred color format and interface settings.

 ## Installation
 1. Clone the repository or download the latest release.